jlevon/zoom-lomax/README.md

         "notify": "you@example.com"
     }

+(You can also use the `-c` command-line option to specify a different config file.)

 They don't make it obvious, but you will need a Pro account in order to be able to get the key and secret.
 The account owner has to follow the steps described here: